 His BART Board colleagues first chose him to serve as Vice President of the Board in 1999 and President of the Board in 2000.
 He also served as President from December 2008 through December 2009 and December 2014 through December 2015.

 Blalock is dedicated to expand BART south.
 He serves on the Silicon Valley Rapid Transit Project Policy Advisory Board, whose efforts include the new Warm Springs Station and the future BART extension to Santa Clara County.

 Director Blalock brings to the BART Board an extensive background in planning, engineering and administration.
-His professional career spans 43 years working for three cities (Mountain View, Sunnyvale and Fremont).
-Notable positions include Traffic Engineer in Sunnyvale and 20 years as Public Works Director in Fremont.
+His professional career spans 43 years working for three cities; Mountain View, Sunnyvale and Fremont.
+Blalock served Fremont from 1960 as City Engineer and from 1975-1995 as Public Works Director.
 He retired in August 1995.
-He has directed functions of Engineering, Real Property, Transportation, Building Inspection, Waste Management and Maintenance of Fleet, Streets, Parks and Buildings.

 Director Blalock resides in Fremont with his wife, Gail.
-They have five children, three grandsons and five granddaughters.
+They have five children, three grandsons, five granddaughters, and one great grandson.
 His hobbies include wine making, fishing, boating and travel.